Slicer/SlicerLanguagePacks/DevelopersManual.md

 ![](Docs/DesignerMarkAsNonTranslatable.png)

-## Correctly using the translation function
+## Preparing Qt-based C++ source files for translation

-Wherever your program uses a string litteral (quoted text) that will be displayed in the user interface, make sure to get it processed by the [*translation function*](https://doc.qt.io/qt-5/i18n-source-translation.html#using-tr-for-all-literal-text).
+Wherever your program uses a string literal (quoted text) that will be displayed in the user interface, make sure to get it processed by the [*translation function*](https://doc.qt.io/qt-5/i18n-source-translation.html#using-tr-for-all-literal-text).
 In source codes, `tr()` is indeed used to mark translatable strings so that, at runtime, `Qt` may replace them by their translated version that corresponds to the display language.

 In the translation process, it's very important to know how to correctly call `tr()` since it determines the context that will be associated with any string when it's about to translate it.